langgenius/dify-docs/en/web-application/conversation-application.md

 ### Citations and Attributions

-If the "Quotations and Attribution" feature is enabled during the application arrangement, the dialogue returns will automatically show the quoted dataset document sources.
+If the "Quotations and Attribution" feature is enabled during the application arrangement, the dialogue returns will automatically show the quoted knowledge document sources.

 <figure><img src="../.gitbook/assets/image (3).png" alt=""><figcaption></figcaption></figure>